Centre (Croatian political party): Pametno (until 2020)

-At the 2017 local elections, the Party nominated Marijana Puljak as its candidate for the position of the Mayor of Split.
+At the 2017 local elections, the Party nominated Marijana Puljak as its candidate for the position of Mayor of Split.
 She eventually came in third and did not qualify for the second round.
 However, Pametno won 7 seats in the Split City Council; three more than the party had won at the previous election.

-On 1 December 2017 the party was admitted into the Alliance of Liberals and Democrats for Europe as an affiliate member.
+On 1 December 2017, the party was admitted into the Alliance of Liberals and Democrats for Europe as an affiliate member.
+As of 2024, Centre has achieved full membership status.